leapcode/bitmask-vpn/docs/build-win.rst

 Assuming you have the vendor path in place and correctly configured, all you need to do is `make installer`::

   source ../build-env
-  make generate # not called by makefile in win, needs fix!!

   make vendor
   make build
   make installer

 checking signatures